backblaze-b2-samples/b2listen/README.md

 ## Running B2listen Outside Docker

 You can also run the Python app directly from the command-line if you wish.
-You will need Python 3.10 or higher.
+You will need Python 3.10 or higher, and you must [install `cloudflared`](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/downloads/) on your machine.

 First, clone this repository to your machine: